China Inc's spending cuts deepest in six years as economy slows

 The flight to safety comes as China's economy is forecast to grow at its slackest rate in five years in the third quarter, as slower investment growth and a housing downturn increasingly dampened activity.

-Analysts polled by Reuters forecast China's economy likely grew 7.2 percent in July-September, the weakest since the first quarter of 2009 when the world was smarting from the financial crisis.
+Analysts polled by Reuters forecast China's economy likely grew 7.2 percent in July-September ECONCN, the weakest since the first quarter of 2009 when the world was smarting from the financial crisis.

 "From 2014 onwards for a long period of time, the economic environment is likely to become more complicated," it said.